-Every August 15th is National Mourning Day in Bangladesh, a day designed to remember and mourn the brutal murder of the nation’s first president, Sheikh Mujibur Rahman, who also led their independence movement against Pakistan.
+Every 15 August is National Mourning Day in Bangladesh to remember and mourn the brutal murder of the nation’s first president, Sheikh Mujibur Rahman, who also led the independence movement for East Pakistan (Bangladesh) against West Pakistan.

-If in Bangladesh on National Mourning Day, you will notice that the flag is flown at half-mast at government, educational, organisational, and other buildings throughout the land.
-The Awami League also raises a black flag at all of their party offices on the morning of August 15th, the time when the brutal killing was discovered.
-The Awami League and others will also hold special prayer sessions at mosques, pagodas, and churches.
+If in Bangladesh on National Mourning Day, you will notice that the national flag is flown at half-mast at government, educational, organisational, and other buildings throughout the land.
+The Awami League also raises a black flag at all of their party offices on the morning of 15 August, the time when the brutal killing was discovered.
 The whole day is one of great solemnity, and Bangladesh’s first leader is given great respect and honour.